mhr/latexmex/README.md

 # LaTexMex
-A convenient script to recompile LaTeX to PDF on each save
+A convenient script to automatically recompile LaTeX to PDF on each save

 # Dependencies
 - [MikTeX](https://miktex.org/download)